gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/labs/Lab_1_Build_dot_NET_Core_app/README.md

 #### For Linux and Windows 10 WSL users

 1. From the command prompt.
+2. For Windows 10 WSL users.
+Before installing .NET Core be sure to change to home directory in the Linux subsystem.

+    ```bash
+    cd ~/
+    ```

-2. Head to the [.NET Core download](https://dotnet.microsoft.com/download?WT.mc_id=julyot-dnc-dglover) page and install the .NET Core SDK.
+3. Head to the [.NET Core download](https://dotnet.microsoft.com/download?WT.mc_id=julyot-dnc-dglover) page and install the .NET Core SDK.
 A reminder for Windows 10 WSL users.
 Remember to follow the installation guide for Linux as you must install the .NET Core SDK into your Windows WSL Linux distribution.

 #### For macOS users